 Bacterial resistance is absent or at a clinically insignificant level.

 - Intermediate: It is applicable to those isolates that are “moderately susceptible” to an antibiotic.
 The intermediate category serves as a buffer zone between susceptible and resistant.

 Intermediate category is used to indicate a number of possibilities including:

-- These antimicrobials can be used in the body sites where it may be concentrated in the focus of infection (eg, quinolones and β-lactam in urine) or or when a higher than normal dosage of a drug can be used (eg, β-lactam) because of its low toxicity.
+- These antimicrobials can be used in the body sites where they may be concentrated in the focus of infection (eg, quinolones and β-lactam in urine) or when a higher than normal dosage of a drug can be used (eg, β-lactam) because of its low toxicity.

 - The antimicrobial agent may still be effective against the tested isolate but response rates may be lower than for susceptible isolates

 - Resistant.
-If an isolate is resistant to particular antibiotic; it wont be inhibited by the usually achievable concentrations of the agent with normal dosage schedules.
+If an isolate is resistant to a particular antibiotic; it won’t be inhibited by the usually achievable concentrations of the agent with normal dosage schedules.
 This isolate is expected not to respond to a given drug, irrespective of the dosage and of the location of the infection.
-Antimicrobials of this category are not appropriate choice for treating the infection caused by the bacterial isolate tested.
+Antimicrobials of this category are not the appropriate choice for treating the infection caused by the bacterial isolate tested.
 That bacterial isolate is not inhibited by serum-achievable levels of the drug.

 Note: For testing the response of staphylococci to benzylpenicillin, only the categories “susceptible” and “resistant” (corresponding to the production of β-lactamase) are recognized.